ARTICLES OF ASSOCIATION OF THE DOWNHILL ONLY CLUB,

 The Directors shall ensure that all property of the Club is vested in the Club.

 8.1 These Articles of Association may only be changed by a majority of 75% of Members voting at an Annual General Meeting.
 Any proposal for changes in the Articles other than those proposed by the Directors shall be submitted to the Company Secretary by means of a letter signed by at least ten Members and delivered by post or by hand to the Company Secretary before the 1st September.
 The notice convening such meeting shall summarise the alterations proposed.

 8.2 These Articles of Association shall be interpreted in accordance with normal English usage and any dispute in their interpretation shall be adjudicated by the Directors.

 9.1 The Annual General Meeting of the Company shall be held in the United Kingdom during the months of October or November.
 The Annual General Meeting will be specified as such in the notices calling it and Members shall be given at least 21 days’ notice in writing of the date.
-At the Annual General Meeting the Treasurer shall produce a statement of the financial position of the Club as at the previous 30th April 30th June.
-For the avoidance of doubt such a meeting may be held virtually where the Board deem it necessary.
+At the Annual General Meeting the Treasurer shall produce a statement of the financial position of the Club as at the previous 30th June.
+The meeting may be personal or virtual.
+If virtual, it must be on a generally available and generally used network readily available to all Members and for no charge.
 Members attending a virtual meeting need not be located in the United Kingdom.